bbrzycki/setigen/docs/source/generate.rst

 -------------------------

 The main method that generates signals is :func:`setigen.Frame.add_signal`.
-We need to pass in an array of times, frequencies, and functions that describe the shape of the signal over time, over frequency within individual time samples, and over a bandpass of frequencies. :mod:`setigen` comes prepackaged with common functions (:mod:`setigen.funcs`), but you can write your own!
+This allows us to pass in an functions or arrays that describe the shape of the signal over time, over frequency within individual time samples, and over a bandpass of frequencies. :mod:`setigen` comes prepackaged with common functions (setigen.funcs_), but you can write your own!

 The most basic signal that you can generate is a constant intensity, constant drift-rate signal.